 Would you agree that we should not fear life?
 It is much more gratifying to live life.
 We have been on a human development path that induces fear of life and death.
 This fear is conditioned into all aspects of our existence.

 We are convinced that what we have been told or shown about being a human represents the truth about life.
 Life is so much more than just being a human!
 Our human form is not permanent.
 This is true of all forms.
 Nothing is permanent.
 Life is not just happening around us, we are not separate from life.

-We are a human form that is manifesting life.
-Life manifests in everything and can be realized through our existence.
+We are a human form that is manifesting life and it manifests in everything.
+Therefore life can be realized consciously through our object existence.
 We are now a human form and, at the same time, we are the oneness of life.